vania020/wro2025-robotek/src/acker_lidar_node/README.md

 ```

 **Explanation:**

-* Runs every 0.1 seconds.
+Every 0.1 seconds, the control loop runs:

-* Uses the PID result to compute the new steering position.
+1. Calculates the new servo position from PID.
-* Sends the command to the servo motor.
+2. Sends the command to the servo.
-* Keeps the car moving at a constant speed (100%).
+3. Keeps the car moving with a constant speed (100 duty).

-* If the button is not pressed, the robot remains stopped.
+If no button is pressed, the car stays stopped.

 ---

-### **10. Main Function**
+### 10. Main Function

 ```python
 def main(args=None):